Intelsat to test investors' love for leverage

 The company is selling 21.7 million shares at a range of $21 to $25 per share.
 It would be valued at $2.4 billion at the midpoint of its range.

-The IPO's lead underwriters include Goldman Sachs Group Inc, JP Morgan Chase & Co, Morgan Stanley and Bank of America Merrill Lynch.
+The IPO's lead underwriters include Goldman Sachs Group Inc (GS.N), JP Morgan Chase & Co (JPM.N), Morgan Stanley (MS.N) and Bank of America Merrill Lynch (BAC.N).